nservant/HiC-Pro/README.rst

 3. R with the *RColorBrewer* and *ggplot2 (>2.2.1)* packages
 4. g++ compiler
 5. Samtools (>1.1)
-6. Unix sort (which support -V option) is required !
+6. Unix sort (**which support -V option**) is required !
 For Mac OS user, please install the GNU core utilities !

 Bowtie >2.2.2 is strongly recommanded for allele specific analysis.

-To install HiC-Pro (>=2.7.8):
+To install HiC-Pro (>=2.7.8), be sure to have the appropriate rights and run :

 .. code-block:: guess